 Arbre aux papillons (butterfly tree)

-Buddleia, also called the Butterfly Bush, is a shrub found in most temperate climates throughout the world.
+Buddleia (Buddleja davidii), also called the Butterfly bush, is a deciduous shrub found in most temperate climes throughout the world.

-A new arrival at the four-star campsite Les Jardins de La Pascalinette®, its nectar exhales an irresistible scent for butterflies and other insects, which visit its flowers in hordes – a delight for all the campsite’s flora and fauna fans, including us!
+A relatively new arrival at our four-star campsite Les Jardins de La Pascalinette®, its nectar exhales an irresistible scent for butterflies and other insects, which visit its flowers in hordes – a delight for all the campsite’s flora and fauna fans, including us!

-It is also referred to as summer lilac, as its flowers closely resemble lilac, although lilac blooms in spring (April-May), while buddleia handily blooms in summer, while you’re holidaying in the Provence!
+It is also sometimes referred to a summer lilac, as its flowers closely resemble those of lilac, although lilac blooms in spring (April-May), while Buddleia handily blooms in summer, during your holiday in the Var!

-Originating from China, it loses its leaves in winter, loves our Mediterranean climate and is a treat for our Provencal insects (and us!) with its pink, purple or white flowers.
+Originating from China, it loses its leaves in winter, loves our Mediterranean climate and regales our Provencal insects (and us!) with its pink, purple or white flowers.

 Where to find it at the campsite

-You’ll find buddleia at the Jardin du Coin des Copains® (nr.
-9 on the botanical footpath plan).
+You’ll find Buddleia in the garden of our Coin des Copains® Friends Corner (nr.
+9 on the Décou’Verte® botanical footpath plan).